warrickball/climb-tre.github.io/docs/onyx_client_installation_guide.md

 ## Install the client

-Create a python virtual environment for the client:
+Create a Python virtual environment for the client:

 ```
 $ python -m venv onyx-env
 ```

-Install the `onyx` client within this environment:
+Install the client within this environment:

 ```
 $ source onyx-env/bin/activate